 You must redeploy your applications after upgrading.
 The Upgrade panel gives you the option to deploy after upgrading.
-However, if you wish to redeploy using dynamic encryption key, you must manually redeploy using the Deploy Configuration dialog.
-See Deploying an Application on page 123
+However, if you wish to redeploy using the dynamic encryption key, you must manually redeploy using the Deploy Configuration dialog.
+See Deploying an Application on page 141

-The next diagram shows the dialog that displays when upgrading software.
+The next diagram shows the dialog that is displayed when upgrading software.